$\mathscr{E}'$ as an algebra by multiplicative convolution

 Hadamard operators on the space $\Ao$ of real analytic functions have been studied and characterized in Doma\'nski-Langenbruch \cite{DLre}, \cite{DLalg}, \cite{DLhad}.
 Analogous problems as in the present paper for real analytic functions are studied in Doma\'nski-Langenbruch-Vogt \cite{DLV}.
 While the problems are analogous, the results, the methods and the difficulties to overcome are, in part, quite different.

-The present paper was originally written as a draft for the author's use to serve as the mathematical basis for lectures the author delivered in 2014 (Istanbul Analysis Seminar, Nordwestdeutsches Funktionalanalysis-Kolloquium in Paderborn, DMV-PTM Mathematical Meeting in Pozna\'n).
-It has maintained much of this character, for which the author apologizes.
-In particular, for proper references, citations and much of the notation, and also for the background of the problem we refer to \cite{Vhad}.
+For further references and also for the background of the problem we refer to \cite{Vhad}.